markathomas/rwsplitter/README.md

 Due to the varied nature of individual environments and configurations there is only a single concrete implementation available in this project named `PropertiesFileMultiTenantConnectionProvider` that creates instances of `PropertiesFileDataSourceConnectionProvider` which is based off of properties files in the classpath.
-To use this implementation there should be a properties file for every available tenant in root of your classpath named `[tenant identifier].properties`.
+To use this implementation there should be a properties file for every available tenant in the root of your classpath named `[tenant identifier].properties`.
 Additionally you must have `hibernate-hikaricp.jar` and an implementation of HikariCP on your classpath.

 #### Configuration using Spring JavaConfig